The GDPR Is Here... And This Is a Nightmare Employee Demand Letter

 Organizations are cleaning up their act when it comes to consumer data subjects.
 However, many have overlooked an entire group of data subjects—employees.
 They possess the same rights as consumers to make subject access requests, and employers need to be ready.

 What an Employee Subject Data Request Could Look Like:

 This 'nightmare letter' by Constantine Karbaliotis shows what a subject access request under the GDPR could look like.
-Lets dive into this nightmare:
+Let's dive into this nightmare employee demand letter:

 I am writing to you in your capacity as data protection officer for your company.
 I aman employee of yours, and in light of recent events, I am making this request for access to personal data pursuant to Article 15 of the General Data Protection Regulation.
 I am concerned that your company’s information practices may be putting my personal information at undue risk of exposure or in fact has breached its obligation to safeguard my personal information pursuant to <latest nasty cybersecurity event or thing in the news>.

 I am including a copy of documentation necessary to verify my identity.
 If you require further information, please contact me at my address above.